Mass media in Boise, Idaho: Radio

 As of 2024, Boise is the 84th largest radio market (as determined by Nielsen Media Research).
-Boise is currently the largest radio market without any radio stations owned by iHeartMedia or Audacy, Inc., the two largest owners of radio stations in the United States.
-The former Boise radio stations owned by iHeartMedia's predecessor Clear Channel Communications are currently owned by Townsquare Media when the stations were put up for sale in 2006 due to the media market size at the time, and sold in 2007 to Peak Broadcasting LLC.
+It is currently the largest radio market in the United States without any radio stations owned by iHeartMedia or Audacy, Inc., the two largest owners of radio stations.
+On November 16, 2006, iHeartMedia's predecessor Clear Channel Communications sold 448 of its radio stations outside the top 100 markets, including radio stations in Boise (108th largest at the time), making it the largest radio market where Clear Channel was divesting its stations.
+The former Clear Channel stations were sold in 2007 to Peak Broadcasting LLC.
 In 2013, Townsquare Media acquired Peak Broadcasting LLC.